NikolaiTeslovich/RISE/README.md

 # Sensor payload & camera assembly

-Here is the end result of the brief tutorial below:

 | ![SensorPayload Side 1](/resources/payload1.jpg) | ![SensorPayload Side 2](/resources/payload2.jpg) |
 | --- | --- |

 ## 3D printing

 - STLs and Fusion 360 files located in the [files](/files) directory.
 - Spacers were printed out of TPU
 - Everything else was printed out of PLA at 215°C and 15% infill
   - Supports are only needed for the [SensorSkeleton](/files/SensorSkeleton.stl)

 ## Parts required

 Just made of what I had lying around at the time.
 Feel free to change the hole sizes to fit your screw sizes through the included Fusion 360 files.
 Fusion 360 is free.

 - 1x Raspberry Pi Zero W